BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial.rst

   gen = BatteryGeneratorP2D();

-Now, we update the paramobj with the properties of the grid.
-This function will update relevent parameters in the paramobj object and make sure we have all the required parameters for the model geometry chosen.
+Now, we update the inputparams with the properties of the grid.
+This function will update relevent parameters in the inputparams object and make sure we have all the required parameters for the model geometry chosen.

 .. code-block:: matlab

-  paramobj = gen.updateBatteryInputParams(paramobj);
+  inputparams = gen.updateBatteryInputParams(inputparams);

 Initialising the battery model object
 =====================================
-The battery model is initialized by sending paramobj to the Battery class constructor. see :battmo:`Battery`.
+The battery model is initialized by sending inputparams to the Battery class constructor. see :battmo:`Battery`.
 In BattMo a battery model is actually a collection of submodels: Electrolyte, Negative Electrode, Positive Electrode, Thermal Model and Control Model.
 The battery class contains all of these submodels and various other parameters necessary to run the simulation.

 .. code-block:: matlab

-  model = Battery(paramobj);
+  model = Battery(inputparams);

 Plotting the OCP curves against state of charge